 - You can use a cluster endpoint to connect to a PolarDB cluster.
-For more information, see Modify and delete a cluster endpoint.
+For more information, see Manage a cluster endpoint.

 - If a large number of transactions cause heavy loads on the primary node, you can enable the transaction splitting feature in the console.
 This way, part of queries in the transactions are routed to read-only nodes.
 For more information, see Transaction splitting.